lbraglia/RStata/README.md

 - execute Stata commands (both inline and from a `.do` file) from R;
 - passing a `data.frame` to Stata;
 - returning a `data.frame` to R.
-- including Stata 'chunk' in knitr documents (however each one is indipendent from the other;  feature tested with LaTeX/Linux)
+- including Stata 'chunks' in knitr documents (however each chunk is indipendent from the other;  feature tested with LaTeX/Linux)

 ## Install (development version)